DaymondLing/DSUtils.jl/README.md

 ## Installation

-This package is not yet registered in Julia's general registry.
+This package is not registered in Julia's general registry.
 You can add it via its URL:

 ```